Performance Comparison of Joint Delay-Doppler Estimation Algorithms: Estimation Performance Comparison

 \subsection{Comparison for One Bistatic Measurement Angle}

 We first compare the estimation results of RIMAX, DeepEst, and \gls{oscfar} for a bistatic observation angle of~\qty{20}{\degree}.
-As this angle provides a bistatic scenario, the \gls{los} is at least~\qty{30}{\decibel} weaker compared to backward and forward scattering, depicted by the red line in~\Cref{fig:4/detection_prob}.
-This \gls{los} degradation arises from the horn antennas used in the measurement setup, described in~\Cref{2-data/setup}, which yield strong main and back lobes.
+As this angle provides a bistatic scenario, the \gls{los} is at least~\qty{30}{\decibel} weaker compared to backward and forward scattering, as depicted by the red line in~\Cref{fig:4/detection_prob}.
+This \gls{los} degradation arises from the horn antennas used in the measurement setup, which yield strong main and back lobes.
 In a bistatic scenario, the \gls{los} of the \gls{tx} antenna is positioned outside the main and back lobes of the \gls{rx} antenna.
-Consequently, the \gls{los} contribution to the data is reduced, allowing all three algorithms to achieve a detection probability of at least~\qty{60}{\percent} for the spheres.
+Consequently, the \gls{los} contribution to the data reduces, allowing all three algorithms to achieve a detection probability of at least~\qty{60}{\percent} for the two spheres.

-\Cref{fig:4/delay_doppler} depicts the temporal progression of the delay (top row) and Doppler (bottom row) estimation results for the three algorithms at the same bistatic observation angle.
-In essence, DeepEst and \gls{oscfar} yield a target detection probability of approximately~\qty{60}{\percent}.
-Since RIMAX employs an iterative cancellation procedure, it achieves a detection probability exceeding~\qty{74}{\percent}.
+\Cref{fig:4/delay_doppler} depicts the temporal progression of the delay (top row) and Doppler (bottom row) estimation results for the three algorithms.
 Due to applied background subtraction, the estimation results of \gls{oscfar} and RIMAX do not incorporate any static paths.
 Consequently, \Cref{fig:dop2} and \Cref{fig:dop1} only depict a negligible number of detections that do not stem from the two spheres.
 DeepEst, on the other hand, does not include background subtraction and, therefore, detects mostly static paths.
 This accumulation around a Doppler-shift of~\qty{0}{\hertz} causes delay estimations, where most detections do not align with the delay-Doppler ground truth of the spheres.
-In fact, the results of DeepEst demonstrate reflections with the measurement chamber wall and the motor housing, for example, at a delay of approximately~\qty{35}{\nano\second}~\cite{Schwind.2020}.
+In fact, the results of DeepEst show reflections from the measurement chamber wall and the motor housing, for example at a delay of approximately~\qty{35}{\nano\second}~\cite{Schwind.2020}.

 As illustrated in Figures~\mbox{\ref{fig:dop2}-\ref{fig:dop1}}, the Doppler estimations of each algorithm reveal the contribution of a linear frequency path emerging between~\qty{0.2}{\second} and~\qty{0.4}{\second}, and between~\qty{0.7}{\second} and~\qty{0.9}{\second}.
 This path originates from a reflection of the transmitted signal at the target emulator beam.
 As this beam rotates, the specular reflection center moves across its surface, resulting in the linear Doppler progression.